Skip to content

 Stuttgart

-Killesberg Park is an open space of 123 acres.
-It was initially established in 1939 as part of horticultural exhibitions.
+Killesberg Park is a 123-acre open space.
+It was established in 1939 as part of horticultural exhibitions.

 The existing structures date from its pre-war opening and are still used for flower shows and other events.
 One of the most popular original features is the Killesberg Railway, a narrow-gauge railway that offers fun rides around the park in the summer.